FAFSA Federal Updates for the “One Big Beautiful Bill Act (OB3)"

 What if I received a Parent PLUS loan last year?
 Can I still receive one this year?

-Yes, parents are allowed to apply for the Parent Plus loan to assist with the student's remaining balance, with a maximum of the student’s Cost of Attendance or $20,000 each academic year.
+Yes, parents are allowed to apply for the Parent PLUS loan to assist with the student's remaining balance, up to the annual limit of $20,000 or the student’s cost of attendance, whichever is lower.

 What if I received a Grad PLUS loan last year?
 Can I still receive one this year?

-If a student has an active Grad PLUS federal student loan that was disbursed before July 1st, 2026, while enrolled in a qualifying program, the borrower may continue borrowing if they are enrolled full-time in the same qualifying program.
+If a student has an active Grad PLUS loan prior to July 1, 2026, and remains enrolled in the same program, they may continue borrowing under the limited transition (grandfathering) provision, if eligible.

 What if I am only able to take 9 hours?
 Will I still be able to receive loans?

-Yes, but the loan amount will be prorated according to the student’s enrollment intensity.
+Yes, but the loan amount will be prorated according to your enrollment intensity.

 How long is forbearance allowed?